brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/domestic-violence.md

       If you are charged with domestic violence, never try to resolve the problem on your own.
 Any contact with the victim could result in additional charges.
-If you are charged with domestic violence, do not talk to anyone except an experienced Arizona domestic violence attorney.
+If you are charged with any domestic violence crimes, do not talk to anyone except an experienced Arizona criminal defense attorney.

       ## ARIZONA DOMESTIC VIOLENCE CASES